neopragma/sociabletests/java-exploration.md

 ## Impressions so far

 I spent considerably more time taking this small step with the Nullables version than with the version using mocks.
-I had to context-switch between thinking about the business logic of the application and thinking about how to make the Embeddable Stub behave like a mocked-out BufferedReader.
+I had to context-switch between thinking about the business logic of the application and thinking about how to make the Embedded Stub behave like a mocked-out BufferedReader.
 This involved some fiddling because the input file format is not typical for Java applications.

-Since I had to make the Embeddable Stub work the same as a BufferedReader, I wondered if the program would "just work" with the entire input file.
+Since I had to make the Embedded Stub work the same as a BufferedReader, I wondered if the program would "just work" with the entire input file.
 I wrote a driver class, cleverly named ```Driver```, to run the application from a command line.
 Lo and behold, after a little tweaking of the ```substring()``` values for the fields, the "full application" ran and yielded the correct answer.

 This result would have been deferred using the version with mocks, as I wouldn't have bothered to get the I/O functionality working this early in the development process.